b3tyar/snsgateway/README.md

 TODO

 - Add default params to the container, so the limit and AssumeRole could be changed via arguments
+- Add argument to favor the parameter over the POST data for the "message"

 Example curls